 Children, especially teens, value their growing independence and might not understand your concern regarding their digital lives.
 Before implementing a monitoring system, discuss what you’ll be watching and why.
 It’s not that you care to know about every single conversation that takes place between them and their peers, and it’s not that you don’t trust them.
 What it is, however, is a way to keep them safe and ensure they don’t encounter situations that can harm them or their futures.
 Emphasize the use of monitoring as a form of protection, not as a way to restrict their freedom or try to catch them doing something “bad.”
 Explaining you trust your child to behave well in the digital realm and want to use monitoring to prevent potential threats from others establishes a positive foundation.

 Whether your child is starting out with their first device or is a seasoned consumer of digital media, it’s important to be clear about the responsibilities involved.
 Children need to know the difference between appropriate and inappropriate communications, and understand how to disengage from a situation before it gets out of hand.
 Work together to set up a safety plan, including your own monitoring activities, and let them know they can come to you if something they encounter doesn’t seem right, no matter what.

 Make Friends with Apps

 Not all monitoring apps are created equal.
 Some go overboard by allowing parents to read every word and see every action.
 These apps can stray into the territory of “helicopter parenting” and undermine the trust necessary for successful monitoring.
 These apps also put a huge time burden on parents to read through all of that data, extra time that none of us have.
-A better solution is to use an app like Bark to look for specific communication “red flags.”
+A better solution is to use to look for specific communication “red flags.”
 With this type of app, you can watch for signs of: